 Alternative student loans are offered by banks or lending institutions to help students and parents bridge the gap between the cost of education and the amount of financial aid received.
 These loans are credit based supplemental loans not guaranteed by the federal government.
 Terms and conditions vary for each lender.
-Credit checks are performed therefore if a borrower does not have enough established credit, a cosigner is encouraged.
-For specific details, review each lender’s web page which may be accessed through the Alternative Loan Lender list below.
+Credit checks are performed therefore if a borrower does not have enough established credit, a cosigner may be required.
+For specific details, review each lender’s information through the Fast Choice comparison tool.
 As with any loan, you are agreeing to repay your loan regardless of whether you complete your education, are satisfied with your education or are unable to find a job.
 A student must apply for the alternative loan and complete all required documentation prior to the end of the student’s current academic year enrollment.
-Any missing documents can be found on the student’s myMu Portal.
+For information on missing documents contact your lender.
 Students must be enrolled at least half time (6 credit hours) to be eligible for an alternative loan.
+Fast Choice provides a tool for you to compare private lenders who continue to participate in the Private Education Loan Program.
 MU does not endorse any lender or their products.
-Each lender varies in regard to terms, interest rate, and repayment options; therefore, students are encouraged to research private loan companies prior to borrowing.
-As a borrower, you may choose any alternative loan lender you prefer whether or not listed below.
+Each lender varies in regarding terms, interest rate, Satisfactory Academic Progress (SAP) requirements and repayment options; therefore, students are encouraged to research private loan lenders prior to borrowing.
+As a borrower, you may choose any alternative loan lender you prefer whether they are listed on Fast Choice.

 If a student loan is your first borrowing experience, consider this responsibility seriously-your ability to borrow in the future depends on it.
 Alternative loans may have disadvantages when compared with federal education loans.
 We encourage you to first exhaust all federal aid and loan eligibility, to include Federal Direct Subsidized and Federal Direct Unsubsidized loans prior to borrowing an alternative loan.